- Preparation and cooking time

 - STEP 1

 Heat the oven to 180C/160C fan/gas 4.
-Line the base of a 20cm springform tin by putting a square piece of parchment paper or foil on top of the tin base and then clipping the side on so the paper or foil is trapped and any excess sticks out of the bottom.
+Line the base of a 20cm springform tin with a square piece of baking parchment or foil, then clip the side on, so the paper or foil is secure and the excess sticks out.

 - STEP 2

-For the crust, melt 85g butter in a medium pan.
-Stir in the darker biscuit crumbs so the mixture is evenly damp.
-Press the mixture into the bottom of the pan.
-Melt the remaining butter and stir in the digestive crumbs as before.
-Make a layer on top of the first, tamp everything down firmly and bake for 10 minutes.
-Cool while preparing the filling.
+For the base, melt 85g of the butter in a medium pan.
+Stir in the dark biscuit crumbs so the mixture is evenly damp and firmly press into the bottom of the tin.
+Melt the remaining butter and stir in the digestive crumbs.
+Firmly press on top of the first layer, then bake for 10 mins.
+Leave to cool.

 - STEP 3

-Increase the oven temperature to fan 220C/200C fan/gas 7.
-Whisk the soft cheese with the caster sugar, plain flour and a pinch of salt, and vanilla extract.
-Whisk in the eggs and soured cream but don't over-beat.
-The batter should be smooth and and very thick.
-Divide the batter equally between 6 bowls and colour each one using purple, blue, green, yellow, orange and red.
+Meanwhile, increase the oven temperature to fan 220C/200C fan/gas 7.
+For the filling, whisk the soft cheese with the sugar, flour, vanilla extract and a pinch of salt.
+Whisk in the eggs and soured cream but don’t over-beat.
+The batter should be smooth and very thick.
+Divide the filling equally between six bowls and colour each one (purple, blue, green, yellow, orange and red).

 - STEP 4